Second Italo-Ethiopian War: Subsequent operations

-On the night 26 June, members of the Black Lions organization destroyed three Italian aircraft in Nekemte and killed twelve Italian officials, including Air Marshal Vincenzo Magliocco after the Italians had sent the party to parley with the local populace.
+On the night 26 June, members of the Arbegnoch destroyed three Italian aircraft in Nekemte and killed twelve Italian officials, including Air Marshal Vincenzo Magliocco and aviator Antonio Locatelli, after the Italians had sent the party to parley with the local populace.
 Graziani ordered the town to be bombed in retaliation for the killings (Magliocco was his deputy).
 Local hostility forced out the Patriots and Desta Damtew, commander of the southern Patriots, withdrew his troops to Arbegona.
 Surrounded by Italian forces, they retreated to Butajira, where they were eventually defeated.
 An estimated 4,000 Patriots were reportedly killed in both engagements, 1,600 of whom—including Damtew—after being taken prisoner.
 On 19 December, Wondosson Kassa was executed near Debre Zebit and on 21 December, Aberra Kassa and Asfawossen Kassa were executed in Fikke.
 In late 1936, after the Italians tracked him down in Gurage, Dejazmach Balcha Safo was killed in battle.
-On 19 December, Selassie surrendered at the Gojeb river.
+On 19 December, Ras Imru surrendered at the Gojeb river.

 After the end of the rainy season, an Italian column left Addis Ababa in September and occupied Gore a month later.
-The forces of Ras Imru were trapped between the Italians and the Sudan border and Imru surrendered on 17 December.
+The forces of Ras Imru were trapped between the Italians and the Sudan border and Imru surrendered on 19 December.
 Imru was flown to Italy and imprisoned on the Island of Ponza, while the rest of the Ethiopian prisoners taken in the war were dispersed in camps in East Africa and Italy.
 A second column went south-west to attack Ras Desta and the Dejasmatch Gabre Mariam who had assembled military forces in the Great Lakes district.
 The Ethiopians were defeated on 16 December and by January, the Italians had established a measure of control over the provinces of Jimma, Kafa and Arusi.
 After another two months, the remaining Ethiopians were surrounded and fought on, rather than surrender.
 Mariam was killed.
 On 19 February 1937 the last battle of the war occurred when remnants of the Armies of Sidamo and Bale clashed with Italian forces at Gogetti, and were defeated.